This Mediterranean Salad is a quick and healthy dish that’s packed with flavorful ingredients to keep you full and satisfied for hours!

 - 6 ounces cooked salmon

-- In a small bowl, whisk together olive oil and red wine vinegar to make dressing.
+- In a small bowl, whisk together the olive oil and red wine vinegar to make the dressing.

-- In a large bowl, toss kale with dressing.
-Add cucumber, tomato, onion, olives, pepperoncini, and red pepper and mix gently.
+- In a large bowl, toss the kale with the dressing.

-- Divide salad between two serving plates and top with feta cheese and salmon.
+- Divide the salad between two serving plates and top with the feta cheese and salmon.